Board of Directors

 Functioning

-The board of directors has adopted board rules and committee charters governing its performance, its
+The board of directors has adopted board rules and committee charters governing its performance, its decision making,

-decision making, its composition, the tasks and working procedure of the committees and other
+its composition, the tasks and working procedure of the committees and other matters relating to the board of

-matters relating to the board of directors, the chief executive officer, the non-executive directors
+directors, the chief executive officer, the non-executive directors and the committees established by the board of

-resolutions of our board of directors will be adopted by a simple majority of votes cast in a
+directors.
+In accordance with our board regulations, resolutions of our board of directors will be adopted by a

-meeting at which at least the majority of its members is present or represented.
-Each member of the
+simple majority of votes cast in a meeting at which at least the majority of its members is present or represented.

-board of directors has the right to cast one vote.
-The above principles are laid down in Dutch law, the above
+Each member of the board of directors has the right to cast one vote.
+The above principles are laid down in Dutch

-board rules and in our articles of association.
+law, the above mentioned board rules and in our articles of association.

 Board Committees

-While retaining overall responsibility, our board of directors has assigned certain of its tasks to
+While retaining overall responsibility, our board of directors has assigned certain of its tasks to permanent

-permanent committees.
-Members of the permanent committees will be appointed by the board of
+committees.
+Members of the permanent committees will be appointed by the board of directors.
+The board of directors

-directors.
-The board of directors will also determine the tasks of each committee.
-The board of
+will also determine the tasks of each committee.
+The board of directors has established an audit committee, a

-corporate governance committee, each of which having the responsibilities and composition described
+compensation committee and a nominating and corporate governance committee, each of which having the

-below and in the attached charters:
+responsibilities and composition described below and in the attached charters:

 Audit Committee